 Global Volunteers’ mantra is “safety trumps everything.”
 This means we do everything reasonable to create a safe environment for you and all volunteers.
 However, as is the case during all Global Volunteers service programs, each volunteer is responsible for their own safety and must likewise help protect the safety of their teammates and the local people.
 Global Volunteers will require all volunteers to comply with the CDC’s COVID-19 guidelines and to honor and respect the local communities’ COVID-19 requirements.
-We ask you to bring your own hand sanitizer, masks, and other personal safety resources.
-Your team leader will have supplemental resources on site.

 What happens if conditions occur during the service program that impact my ability to return home to the U.S.?

-First, in all circumstances where a host country’s sudden actions would delay your returning home, Global Volunteers’ policy is to assist you in finding appropriate accommodations and help you rearrange your travel when possible.
+Global Volunteers’ policy is to assist you in finding appropriate accommodations and help you rearrange your travel when possible.
 Any expenses you incur because of a quarantine or other conditions that impact your ability to return home are your responsibility.